Addons

 • Never experiment on production systems.
 Always test your scripts on a test system first.

-• It is a good practice by running the commands line by line manually on a test system to see if everything works as expected.
+• It is a good practice to run the commands line by line manually on a test system to see if everything works as expected.